King’s Scout award

 Approval by the mentor or person signing off the award should be given prior to each element being undertaken.
 If you are unsure about whether an activity is appropriate, ask the commissioner who will sign off your award as completed.

 Camping also includes other outdoor shelters, such as bivouacs and snow holes, often used in scouting activities.

 Nights away achieved through activities as part of the KSA or Chief Scout’s Awards including the practice and final expedition, residential experience or anything else achieved in completion of an ICV requirement are excluded.

 It can include any nights away undertaken as a Young Leader/Adult volunteer with another section.

 Working for more than one Award at a time

 An award does not have to be completed before activities can count for the next award.
-For example, if you have completed the expedition element of your Chief Scout’s Diamond Award but not the rest of the award, you can begin the expedition section of the Queen’s Scout Award as long as you are over the age of 16 and have registered for the Queen’s Scout Award.
+For example, if you have completed the expedition element of your Chief Scout’s Diamond Award but not the rest of the award, you can begin the expedition section of the King’s Scout Award as long as you are over the age of 16 and have registered for the King’s Scout Award.